 Al and Rosa Sherman’s older son, Robert B. Sherman was born in 1925.
 Their younger son, Richard M. Sherman was born in 1928.
 Forming and guiding the Sherman Brothers songwriting team would prove to be Al’s greatest songwriting achievement.

 Al's sons, Robert B. Sherman (1925 -2012) and Richard M. Sherman (1928-), a.k.a "The Sherman Brothers, were one of the most formidable and well-loved songwriting partnerships in American music history, specializing in family entertainment.
 They wrote more motion-picture musical song scores than any other songwriting team in film history.
 The Sherman Brothers film scores include: Mary Poppins, Chitty Chitty Bang Bang, The Jungle Book, Bedknobs and Broomsticks, Charlotte's Web, The Slipper and the Rose and The Aristocats.
 View the Sherman Brothers' timeline on the next tab in this section.

 Robert B. Sherman's son, Robert J. ("Robbie) Sherman (1968-) has inherited the family talent genes in triplicate.
-He is a composer (like his uncle) and a lyricist (like his father) as well as a book and scriptwriter, whose musical credits onstage and screen to date include the critically acclaimed Love Birds and Bumblescratch.
+He is a composer (like his uncle) and a lyricist (like his father) as well as a book and scriptwriter, whose musical credits onstage and screen to date include the critically acclaimed Love Birds, Bumblescratch and A Spoonful of Sherman.

 Read Robbie's full bio on the About page.